Faster Fashion: Why Being Quick to Market Matters More Now for Apparel Companies

 Contributors

-Harding Loevner Analysts Maria Lernerman, CFA and Chris Mack, CFA contributed research and viewpoints to this article.
+Harding Loevner Analysts Maria Lernerman, CFA and Christopher Mack, CFA contributed research and viewpoints to this article.

 Disclosures